jw3/webhooks/README.md

 - Unsubscribe (DELETE)
 - View subscriptions (GET)

-The path to the endpoints default to /hook
+The path to the endpoints are configurable, defaulting to /hook

+#### Subscribe

+Params
+  - host: String - callback hostname or ip
+  - port: Int    - callback port number
+  - path: String - path of callback on host
+  - body: String - message to call back with (supports interpolation)
+  - span: String - time to live for this hook (not implemented)
+  - method: String - callback http method

+Returns
+  - uuid: String - id of subscription

+#### Unsubscribe

+Params
+  - id: String

 ## Response Interpolation